A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Forms are the unsung heroes of your conversion process.
 Whether it's a sign-up form, a checkout form, or a contact form, they need to be easy for users to fill out.

-Here’s how to make sure you optimize forms for peak performance:
+Here's how to make sure your forms are optimized for peak performance:

 • Simplify your forms: Ask only for the necessary information, leaving out unnecessary fields like phone numbers.
 Arrange fields logically, starting with basics like name and email.
 If more information is required, group related fields together to make the form easier to navigate and less overwhelming.